 There are only three key ingredients in this recipe plus one optional one, so they’re all important!

 - Popcorn – I recommend just doing regular bags of microwave popcorn.
 Anything works other than I’d avoid butter flavor simply because these already have quite a bit of butter in the recipe.
+You can also use popcorn that was popped in an air popper or even stovetop popcorn if you prefer!

 - Butter – make sure it’s unsalted butter or you’ll end up with treats that are a bit saltier than you intended.
+And too much salt in this recipe is not your friend!

 - Mini marshmallows – I recommend using the miniature marshmallows compared to the regular size ones because they melt into the butter better, and the melted marshmallows combine with the marshmallow a bit better.
 If you are in a pinch and want to use regular size marshmallows, I recommend cutting them up into fourths and using 3 cups of the 1/4 marshmallows so it’s like using mini marshmallows.